 The Cappadocia region has two airports: Nevşehir Kapadokya Airport is 29 kilometers northwest of Nevşehir city.
-From the airport, it's only 38 kilometers to Cappadocia's tourism center, in and around the village of Göreme.
+From this airport, it's only 38 kilometers to Cappadocia's tourism center in and around the village of Göreme.

 More flight options, though, are available to and from Kayseri Airport, in the city of Kayseri, 75 kilometers to the east of Göreme, so this airport is more commonly used.

 Airport transfer shuttle buses operate from both airports to the Cappadocia villages.
-Your pickup needs to be pre-booked.
-Your hotel in Cappadocia can normally do this for you when you book your room.
+Your pickup needs to be pre-booked, but your hotel in Cappadocia can normally do this for you when you book your room.

 Car hire is available at both airports.
 The main roads in Cappadocia are in excellent condition and are clearly signed.

 If you're traveling across the country by bus to Cappadocia, Nevşehir Bus Station is the normal disembarking point.